 We have worked and weeded and have started to get the ground ready.
 The photo above is where we have planted our cover seeds.

-This is a small raised bed we bought our local hardware store that requires no tools.
+We bought our local hardware store this small raised bed that requires no tools.

 Once the temperatures are warm in our area to plant, we will transplant our plants to this raised bed.

-And that’s how we are getting ready for our gardening season in our home.
+And that's how we are getting ready for the gardening season in our home.

 Learn more about cover crops below.

 What cover crops can you grow from seeds?